Terrah4wk/recruitmentTest/README.md

 # recruitmentTest2012
-This is a solution of a old recruitment test which i passed.
+This is a solution of an old recruitment test which i passed.